Ph.D., M.A. University of Virginia

 B.A.
 Colby College

-My research focuses on the cultural history of Germany in the 16th and 17th centuries.
+I am a generalist in late-medieval and early modern Europe.
+My research focuses especially on the cultural history of Germany in the fifteenth, sixteenth and seventeenth centuries.

-I'm the author of Prophecy and Gnosis: Apocalypticism in the Wake of the Lutheran Reformation (Stanford University Press), as well as numerous articles and reviews on such subjects as prophecy, millenarianism, and astrology in the early modern world.
-I've served as the president of the Society for Reformation Research, and as associate editor of The Sixteenth Century Journal.
+My various books, articles, and reviews deal with subjects such as prophecy, millenarianism, and astrology in the early modern period.
+I've served as president of the Society for Reformation Research, and as Associate Editor of The Sixteenth Century Journal.
+In 2009-10 I was a fellow of the American Council of Learned Societies.

-My other recent publications include Ideas and Cultural Margins in Early Modern Germany and T&T Clark Companion to Reformation Theology.
+My other recent publications include Ideas and Cultural Margins in Early Modern Germany, T&T Clark Companion to Reformation Theology, and The Continuum History of Apocalypticism.

 I teach courses in late medieval and early modern Europe, Renaissance/Reformation, the history of western Christianity, and popular culture in pre-industrial Europe.